Kyle Farmer Player Props: Twins vs. Phillies

 Phillies Pitching Rankings

-- The nine strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in the league.
+- The Phillies' 4.00 team ERA ranks 11th among all MLB pitching staffs.

-- The Phillies have a 3.97 team ERA that ranks 10th among all MLB pitching staffs.
+- Phillies pitchers combine to rank 14th in baseball in home runs allowed (136 total, 1.2 per game).

-- Phillies pitchers combine to give up 132 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- His most recent time out came on Tuesday against the Washington Nationals, when the lefty went 5 2/3 innings, surrendering two earned runs while allowing six hits.

-- His most recent time out came on Sunday against the Kansas City Royals, when the righty went seven innings, surrendering four earned runs while allowing seven hits.
+- The 27-year-old has put up an ERA of 3.96, with 8 strikeouts per nine innings, in 16 games this season.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.